GSA-TTS/identity-site/_pages/help.md

 #### Save your personal key

-After you’ve created your account, you will get a personal key, which is a set of 16 randomly generated letters.
+After you’ve created your account, you will get a personal key, which is a set of 16 randomly generated letters and numbers.
 Make a note of them and store the note separately from your phone.
 If you forget your password or don't have your phone, you can enter the personal key to access your services or applications.